 Other Book Interviews and Reviews

-Anna Sale is the creator and host of Death, Sex & Money, the podcast from WNYC Studios about “the things we think about a lot and need to talk about more.”
+Death, Sex & Money is the award-winning podcast from WNYC Studios about “the things we think about a lot and need to talk about more.”
 After debuting at the top of the Apple Podcasts chart in 2014, Death, Sex & Money was named the #1 podcast of the year by New York Magazine in 2015.
-Anna won a Gracie for best podcast host in 2016 and the show won a 2018 Webby for best interview show.
-Her guests have included Jane Fonda, Bill Withers, Madeleine Albright, Mahershala Ali, Kevin Bacon, Ellen Burstyn, and former Senator Alan Simpson.
-Some of her most favorite episodes are here.
+I won a Gracie for best podcast host in 2016 and the show won a 2018 Webby and 2020 Ambi for best interview show.
+My guests have included Jane Fonda, Bill Withers, Madeleine Albright, Mahershala Ali, Kevin Bacon, John Prine, Raphael Saadiq, Jason Isbell, Ellen Burstyn, and former Senator Alan Simpson.
+Some of my favorite episodes are here.